-Sunnyside, 3 West Sunnyside Lane, Irvington, NY 10533, 914-631-8200, weekdays, 914-591-8763 weekends.
+Sunnyside, for GPS: 3 West Sunnyside Lane, Irvington, NY 10533.
+914-366-6900.
 Washington Irving’s meticulously restored home is filled with the author’s possessions including his writing desk and books.
 Guides, costumed in formal dress of the period, explain how Irving designed house and grounds himself to reflect his romantic views of art, nature, and history.
 Originally a Dutch farmer’s house, it is now a property of the non-profit Historic Hudson Valley and open for tours.
 Seasonal events are also offered.
 Located on West Sunnyside Lane, off Route 9 (South Broadway).

 Parking: visitors lot.

 Check our Sleepy Hollow and Tarrytown calendar for more special events.

 2015 dates: October 3-4, 10-12, 17-18, 24-25, 31 and November 1.
 You know the legendary Halloween story “The Legend of Sleepy Hollow,” but do you know about the author who wrote it?
 He was a legend in his own time!

 Washington Irving was recognized as nineteenth-century America’s first internationally successful writer and his home Sunnyside was equally popular for its unique architectural combinations.
 Published in 1820 as part of a collection of short stories and essays called The Sketch Book of Geoffrey Crayon, Gent., “The Legend of Sleepy Hollow” took hold with readers and critics alike.
 Irving might have based his famous story on European folktales of a headless rider pursuing and frightening hapless travelers and reimagined it in the Sleepy Hollow setting using locally recognized names and places.